 If you get stuck with oil overload mid-day, these blotting papers can seriously come in clutch.
 They usually come in tiny packs that fit right in your purse, and are designed specifically to absorb excess oil without messing up your makeup.
 The most satisfying part is seeing how much oil they’ve soaked up once you’re done!

 There are tons of powders out there — some may be translucent or even white, which will help to neutralize your shiny complexion.
-We also love powdered SPFs because they do double duty: They apply right over your makeup and give you extra protection from the sun.
+Powdered SPF, like SLMD's UV Bounce, is also the move because it does double duty: Apply it (and reapply it! right over your makeup and you'll get red of that shine and be protected from the sun.

 Consider swapping your moisturizer with a facial oil

 Remember how stripping your skin of oil actually makes your skin overproduce oil?
 Well, using a facial oil tells your skin that it’s got plenty of oil and can also help to quell sebum production.
 They also help give you a healthy glow, can unclog your pores and fight off breakouts.
 A great night time oil for your skin is Hyaluronic acid, because it holds 1000x its weight in water.
 Squalane, another deeply penetrating, moisturizing ingredient is often used added to serums with Hyaluronic.
-We recommend both of these to effectively hydrate, moisturize, and plump your skin from the inside out, overnight.
+SLMD's Hyaluronic Acid Serum is formulated with both to effectively hydrate, moisturize, and plump your skin from the inside out, overnight.

 Now, fine-tune your skincare regimen.